KenSu2003/BareTag-Anchor-Locator/README.md

 ---

-##Usage
+## Usage

 1. Fetching Location and Advertising over BLE:
-	•	Launch the app on an iPhone with Bluetooth enabled.
+   - Launch the app on an iPhone with Bluetooth enabled.
-	•	Tap the Fetch Location & Send via BLE button to begin.
+   - Tap the Fetch Location & Send via BLE button to begin.
-	•	The app will display status updates such as:
+   - The app will display status updates such as:
-	•	Setting up Bluetooth
+	   - Setting up Bluetooth
-	•	Fetching GPS location
+	   - Fetching GPS location
-	•	Location data is now being advertised over Bluetooth
+	   - Location data is now being advertised over Bluetooth
 2. Viewing Status Updates:
-	•	Status updates are displayed below the button, giving real-time feedback on each stage of the process.
+   - Status updates are displayed below the button, giving real-time feedback on each stage of the process.